UI Authentication and Authorization

 User and Role Management via API

 All users, roles, and permissions can also be managed via the Omnium API.
-This allows full programmatic control and makes it possible to synchronize users and roles from external systems, offering functionality similar to SCIM provisioning.
+This allows full programmatic control and can be used to integrate with external IAM or HR systems for automated user and role management.

 API documentation: https://apitest.omnium.no/documentation/index.html#/Users